Viper-Dude/EliteMining/README.md

 **EliteMining** is a VoiceAttack profile designed to make mining in *Elite Dangerous* smoother, faster, and more immersive — with minimal manual input.

+**Note:** This documentation may not reflect the latest features and improvements and will be updated in the very near future.
+Please refer to the [v3.9.1-beta Release Notes](https://github.com/Viper-Dude/EliteMining/releases/tag/3.9.1b) for the most current feature information and updates.

 ---

 <details>